henriqueleite42/anvil/README.md

 It forces companies to have multiple developers, that spend most of their time doing things to keep the plates spinning, and don't generate any value for the clients.

 We all are here to work, to get a job done, and not to play games and do hobby projects.
-With Hephaestus, you can centralize and unify how your teams work.
+With Anvlet, you can centralize and unify how your teams work.
 All your services will have the same patterns.
 Want to change anything?
 Don't do it one by one, do it all at once, this way you know that all of them are secure and reliable.

-### Why is Hephaestus written in Golang?
+### Why is Anvlet written in Golang?

 Because [Henrique Leite](https://www.linkedin.com/in/henriqueleite42/), the initial main contributor, didn't knew how to effectively write Rust at the time, but we do want to migrate it to Rust someday.

-## How Hephaestus work
+## How Anvlet work

-Hephaestus has 4 main parts, each one responsible for a specific complementary role.
+Anvlet has 4 main parts, each one responsible for a specific complementary role.

-### `*.hpt` files
+### `*.anv` files

-The schema definition is a `.hpt` file that describes a domain of your service.
+The schema definition is a `.anv` file that describes a domain of your service.
 Each project (micro-service) can have multiple domains in it, and they can be related or not (ideally, if they are in the same project, they should be).

-Think about the `.hpt` files like a `schema.prisma` or an OpenApi spec, and from this we generate an infinity of things.
+Think about the `.anv` files like a `schema.prisma` or an OpenApi spec, and from this we generate an infinity of things.

-### `.hephaestusconfig`
+### `.anvletconfig`

-`.hephaestusconfig` is the configuration file for Hephaestus, where you put information like the plugins that you are using, the things that you want to generate, and any other configuration that Hephaestus CLI or the plugins may need.
+`.anvletconfig` is the configuration file for Anvlet, where you put information like the plugins that you are using, the things that you want to generate, and any other configuration that Anvlet CLI or the plugins may need.

 It is written in [TOML](https://toml.io/en/).

 ### CLI

-The CLI is the way that you interact with all Hephaestus things.
+The CLI is the way that you interact with all Anvlet things.
 You can use it to validate your files, generate things, install plugins, run your migrations, and much more.

 It's designed to work with CI/CD too 🙌

 ### Generators

-Generators allows you to generate code based on a `.hpt` config.
+Generators allows you to generate code based on a `.anv` config.
 They come in various shapes and sizes, and can be used for practically anything:
 - Generate an microservice with a specific code pattern, that uses a specific set of libraries
 - Generate e2e tests
 - Generate changelogs

-Generator are were the magic oh Hephaestus happens.
+Generator are were the magic oh Anvlet happens.

 ## Meaning